aparkgh/daycounter/README.md

 ## Installation
 > [!WARNING]
 > **Warning:** This extension has only been tested on Google Chrome.
 Other browsers which support this extension may experience compatibility issues.
+> [!NOTE]
+> **Note:** The extension is currently undergoing review in the Chrome Web Store.
+Once finished, I will provide a link to the extension instead.
 1. Download and extract this repository.
 2. Navigate to `chrome://extensions`, enable Developer Mode, Load unpacked and select the daycounter folder.